git-lfs/git-lfs/README.md

 ## Getting Started

-You can install Git LFS several different ways, depending on your setup and preferences.
+You can install Git LFS in several different ways, depending on your setup and preferences.

 * Linux users can install Debian or RPM packages from [PackageCloud](https://packagecloud.io/github/git-lfs).